vishalmali06/devTinder-web/README.md

 - New Page - See all my connections
 - New Page - See all my connection requests
 - Feature to accept reject connection request
+- Accept/Ignore the user card from Feed
+- Signup New User

 Remaining:
-- Accept or Ignore the user card from Feed
-- Signup New User
-- E2ETesting
+- E2E Testing

 Body